 “No prior experience or skills required”, “be your own boss and choose your own hours”, “receive your first payment in just hours from now”.

-That is all great, but in the eyes of the Work From Home Watchdog team it is simply designed to create an air of curiosity that will encourage most people to want to find out more.
+That is all great, but in the eyes of the Work From Home Watchdog team, it is simply designed to create an air of curiosity that will encourage most people to want to find out more.

-Domain name does not match the product name (http://earnmoneyonlinebest.com/).
+The domain name does not match the product name (http://earnmoneyonlinebest.com/).

-All products worth the effort have a domain name that matches the product, and it’s the first sign that this product was put together in an unprofessional manner.
+All products worth the effort have a domain name that matches the product, and it’s the first sign that this product was maybe put together in an unprofessional manner.

 This is an attempt by the product creator to trick you into thinking that their product has been endorsed by some powerful media giants, even though it never has.